Student Consumer Information

 • Discrimination and harassment filing procedure and form to file.

 Students who wish to convey a suggestion, concern, or complaint about other issues than listed above, should first contact the relevant office.
 If resolution is not achieved at this step, students should contact the supervisor in that office.
-If resolution is not achieved at that step, students should contact the Office of the Provost.
+If resolution is not achieved at that step, students should contact the Office of Student Development and Enrollment Management.

-If it is unclear which office should be the first step for submitting a suggestion, concern, or complaint, the Office of the Provost can direct the individual to the relevant office.
+If it is unclear which office should be the first step for submitting a suggestion, concern, or complaint, the Office of Student Development and Enrollment Management can direct the individual to the relevant office.

 If, after attempting to resolve an issue through SUNY CCC's grievance procedures, an issue relative to non-compliance with the Middle States Commission on Higher Education (MSCHE) standards for accreditation, requirements of affiliation, policies or procedures, or the institution’s own policies or procedures, is not resolved, please see the MSCHE policy on types of complaints that can be sent to MSCHE, the accrediting body for SUNY CCC.